 Greeley’s Water Conservation Program plans showerhead exchanges to help Greeley water customers use less water.
 Bring an old showerhead to the exchange and get a new low-water use, high functioning EPA WaterSense labeled model in exchange.
-We will have a booth at the Greeley Winter Farmers’ Market on April 1.
+We will have a booth at the Farmers’ Market on August 12 and September 9.

 To participate in the Showerhead Exchange, you must get water from the City of Greeley.
 Bring a water bill or driver’s license for proof of residency.

 Showering accounts for nearly 17 percent of all residential indoor water use, or about 30 gallons per household per day.
 That is about 1.2 trillion gallons of water every year in the United States.
-Most people who participate in this program are satisfied with the new showerhead and save at least 1 gallon per minute when showering.
+Most people who participate are satisfied with the new showerhead.
+People save at least 1 gallon per minute when showering.

 If you are unable to attend the exchange and want free showerheads, sign up for an indoor audit.
 A water auditor will: seek out leaks, look for high water use appliances, replace showerheads, suggest upgrades, and more.
 Please call 970-336-4228 or sign up online.